 I am a huge fan of Arancini.
 If you aren’t familiar with arancini, it is a traditional Sicilian dish.
-They are rice balls that are stuffed with meat, cheese, and peas, then coated with breadcrumbs and deep-fried.
+They are rice balls that are stuffed with meat, cheese, and peas, then coated with egg and breadcrumbs and deep-fried.

 Growing up, I remember one of my Sicilian father’s favorite meals was a rice casserole.
 It was rice mixed with sauce and tiny meatballs.
 It was in remembering that dish that gave me the idea to see if an arancini casserole would work.